trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 > **Question:** Given an array of a million integers between zero and a billion, out of order, how can you efficiently sort it?
 -->

+### Dec 11, 2019 \[Easy\] Jumbled Sequence
+---
+> **Question:** The sequence [0, 1, ..., N] has been jumbled, and the only clue you have for its order is an array representing whether each number is larger or smaller than the last.
+Given this information, reconstruct an array that is consistent with it.
+For example, given [None, +, +, -, +], you could return [1, 2, 3, 0, 4]

 ### Dec 10, 2019 \[Medium\] Point in Polygon
 ---
 > **Question:** You are given a list of N points (x1, y1), (x2, y2), ..., (xN, yN) representing a polygon.
 You can assume these points are given in order; that is, you can construct the polygon by connecting point 1 to point 2, point 2 to point 3, and so on, finally looping around to connect point N to point 1.